-Dr. Kenton has been trained
+Dr. Kenton has been trained in two medical specialties.

 Gynecology is a medical specialty focused on the care of women, more specifically the medical care for the reproductive system. gynecology differs from obstetrics in the sense that obstetrics is concerned with the pregnant state of the reproductive system in women, while gynecology focuses on the non-pregnant state.
 Nonetheless, many gynecologists are also obstetricians, denoted by the acronym OB/GYN or OB-GYN.